Skip to content

-Self-Employed Mortgages: How to Get Approved in the UK
+Self-Employed Mortgage Guide — How to Get Approved UK

 If you’re self-employed and looking for a mortgage in the UK, you’re far from alone.
-According to the Office for National Statistics, over 4.2 million people in the UK are self-employed — accounting for roughly 13% of the workforce.
+The Office for National Statistics reports several million people in the UK are self-employed — a sizeable share of the workforce.
 Whether you’re a sole trader running a local business, a freelance professional juggling multiple clients, a contractor working through an umbrella company, or a director of your own limited company, the good news is that plenty of mainstream lenders are happy to lend to self-employed applicants.
 The challenge lies in proving your income clearly and consistently, because lenders need the same level of confidence in your earnings as they get from a PAYE payslip.

 The mortgage application process for self-employed borrowers is broadly similar to employed applicants, but the documentation requirements are different — and the way lenders calculate your income can vary significantly from one provider to the next.
 Some lenders average your last two years’ profits, others take the latest year only, and a few will consider retained profits within a limited company as part of your income.
 Understanding these differences is crucial, because the right lender match can mean the difference between being offered £180,000 and £260,000 on the same income.